KimRass/warehouse/Machine-Learning/NLP/NLP.md

 # Syntactic & Semantic Analysis
 - Source: https://builtin.com/data-science/introduction-nlp
 - Syntactic analysis (syntax) and semantic analysis (semantic) are the two primary techniques that lead to the understanding of natural language.
 Language is a set of valid sentences, but what makes a sentence valid?
 Syntax and semantics.
 - ***Syntax is the grammatical structure of the text, whereas semantics is the meaning being conveyed.
 A sentence that is syntactically correct, however, is not always semantically correct.
-For example, “cows flow supremely” is grammatically valid (subject — verb — adverb) but it doesn't make any sense.***
+For example, "cows flow supremely” is grammatically valid (subject — verb — adverb) but it doesn't make any sense.***

 # Tasks
 ## NER (Named Entity Recognition)